 The Pen F is one of my favorite cameras, and the one that gets carried with me most often.
-With its creative art filters, monochrome modes, and 20 megapixel sensor, it has a full set of features in a super portable and stylish package.
+With its creative art filters, monochrome modes, and 20 megapixel sensor, it has a full set of features in a super portable package.

 The EM1 MKII is a small powerhouse of a camera.
 It's the body I use most for wildlife and sports photography.
 With an amazing autofocus system and blazing speed, it's possible to capture the decisive moment even in high-speed action situations.
 With a weatherproof body, it can withstand even the most demanding conditions.
 The comfortable grip also provides excellent ergonomics when using longer telephoto lenses.